NAERNON/godot-swift/Sources/Godot/Godot.docc/Articles/CreatingGodotBridge.md

-# Create a Godot bridge
+# Creating a Godot bridge

-Make a Godot bridge that will be the entry point for Godot.
+Make an entry point for your module and initialize it with custom parameters.

 ## Overview

-Godot is the one responsible for calling your Swift code, not the other way around.
-In order for Godot to call your code, it needs an entry point.

-Before Godot calls your entry point, all the types defined inside Godot Swift are useless, and none of your custom classes are acessible to the Godot editor.
+The code you write using Godot Swift is an extension of Godot.
+Before using any type defined by Godot, or exposing any custom class to the Godot editor, your module needs to be initialized.
+Godot will therefore call an entry point you defined and make all the necessary preparation.

 A Godot bridge acts as the entry point.